 For the past few decades, clique films have proved to be massive hits, especially ones with high school girls as the main attraction.
-From Heathers to Mean Girls, their clever jokes and edgy storylines have forever cemented them as iconic movies.
+From “Heathers” to “Mean Girls,” their clever jokes and edgy storylines have cemented them as iconic movies.
 However, there is a lesser known clique film that has a dark side.
-1996’s The Craft successfully blends witchcraft and high school gossip.
+1996’s “The Craft” successfully blends witchcraft and high school gossip.

-The Craft is a twisted teen flick.
-It’s in a similar style of other 90s horror films such as Scream and Interview with the Vampire.
+The “Craft” is a twisted teen flick.
+Its style is similar to other ’90s horror films such as “Scream” and “Interview with the Vampire.”
 If the opening ritual is not enough, tarot cards and visions of nature will explode at you throughout the film.
-However, a few parts of the film are a bit underdeveloped.
+A few parts of the film are underdeveloped.
 While the backstories of each of the girls are intriguing, the film seems to only scratch the surface of them.
 There’s also a few unanswered questions throughout the film and characters that either eventually fade or don’t truly emerge until the end.
 Additionally, the ending can easily leave you cringing.

 Nevertheless, if you’re interested in giving a different kind of teen and/or clique flick a go, then this is the movie to watch.

 This piece has been published in Teen Ink’s monthly print magazine.